reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

 2. Try writing the resolver for the `CreateAlbumPayload` type.
 Refer to [this article](https://www.apollographql.com/docs/apollo-server/schema/unions-interfaces/#resolving-a-union) to learn about resolving unions.

-3. Check out to GIT TAG to see a sample solution.
+3. Run `git checkout 6-single-business-error-solution` to see a sample solution.

 ---
 <a name=multiple-business-error></a>